tooth2/2D-Collision-Prevention/README.md

 # 2D-Collision-Prevention
-Camera based 2D feature tracking to prevent collision on the road using Open CV 2D Features framework.
-This implementation is comprised of main three components - Detectors, Descriptors and Matching algorithm.
-By using Open CV , the implemented 7 detectors and 6 descriptors including binary string based ones and hog family one are as follows:
+To implment a Camera based 2D feature tracking to prevent collision system on the road , this project is to find the best detector/descriptor combination by explorering all the possible pairs of 7 detectors and 6 descriptors along with several way of matching algorithms using Open CV 2D Features framework.
+This implementation is comprised of three main components - Detectors, Descriptors and Matching algorithm.
 * Detectors: "SHITOMASI", "HARRIS", "FAST", "BRISK", "ORB", "AKAZE", "SIFT"
-* Desctiptors:  "BRISK", "BRIEF", "ORB", "FREAK", "AKAZE", "SIFT"

-As for matching descriptor algorithm, two types of mathcing algorithm (Brute force way and FLNN alogorithm) along with (nearest neighbor and k's nearest neighbor algorithm) are implemented
+* Desctiptors:  "BRISK", "BRIEF", "ORB", "FREAK", "AKAZE", "SIFT" As for matching descriptor algorithm, two types of mathcing algorithm (Brute force way and FLNN alogorithm) along with (nearest neighbor and k's nearest neighbor algorithm) are implemented

 ## Implementation Approach